Pokémon Pinball: Reception

 Pokémon Pinball received generally positive reviews, holding an aggregate score of 81.73% at GameRankings.
-GameSpot gave it a score of 8.7, citing its use of the Game Boy Color's display and presentation.
-However, they also criticized the game, lamenting the lack of other pinball-related elements and the game's poor physics.
-They additionally criticized the built-in rumble feature, calling it "a waste [...] of an AAA battery" and a "nice novelty".
+GameSpot highlighted its use of the Game Boy Color's display and presentation.
+They also criticized the lack of other pinball-related elements and the game's poor physics.
+The reviewer additionally called the rumble feature "a nice novelty" but "a waste [...] of an AAA battery".
 San Jose Mercury News praised its rumble, however, noting that it "won them over".
 Los Angeles Times editor Aaron Curtiss called it a "great game".
 CNET called it "more than a shameless cash-in on the Pokémon phenomenon", calling it one of the best pinball games for the Game Boy Color.
 However, they criticized the "gratuitous Pikachu appearances" and the "incorrect physics" as detracting somewhat from the pinball experience.
 The New York Times editor Joe Hutsko called the rumble mechanic as innovative, stating that it will likely lead to more games that use rumble from other developers.
 GamesRadar listed Pokémon Pinball as one of the titles they want in the 3DS Virtual Console.

-In Japan, Famitsu magazine scored the game a 32 out of 40.

-Pokémon Pinball received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 copies in the United Kingdom.
+Pokémon Pinball sold 262,000 units in its first 20 days, making it the fastest selling Game Boy title at the time.
+According to the NPD Group, it was the fourth top selling video game of 1999 in the United States behind Pokémon Blue, Red, and Yellow.
+The game received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 copies in the United Kingdom.